 This course has been created by Lin Smith and is largely born from two decades of work in large secondary schools with differing demographics.
 In addition Lin has added the insight previously gained from posts in both reference and special libraries.
 Most especially she has drawn on her experience at the Ecclesbourne School, Derbyshire, where she was given the lead role to examine research skills across the school.
 Much of the research she conducted at the school is incorporated into the course together with some ideas on how best to create an opening for the school librarian to become an effective expert in their own place of work.

 As a Chartered Librarian, Lin has developed a fine sense of the necessity to imbue good research practice in both students and work colleagues across all disciplines.
-Having retired from full time work, Lin now works independently as a freelance trainer and consultant.
+Despite now working independently as a freelance trainer and consultant Lin attempts to keep up to date with current issues and practice.
 She has been engaged by the SLA, by School Library Services and by individual institutions.
-Having been an SLA Board member since 2007 she is now (2015/6) working through her final year as Past Chair.
-Lin also organises the East Midlands heat of the KidsLit Quiz and will be the Chair of Judges for the 2016 Pupil Library Assistant Award which is operated jointly be the SLA and CILIP/SLG.
+Lin now organises the East Midlands heat of the KidsLit Quiz, was previously a member of the PLAA judging panel and is a past SLA Board member.

 Benefits to the participants